 These are all simple, but crucial preventative steps you can take to keep your boiler system operational for as long as possible without having to replace it.
 Of course, as the years wear on, certain parts will need to be repaired or replaced and your system will need to be properly cleaned on a regular basis to prevent fire hazards, but the cost of maintenance and repairs is insignificant when you look at the cost of purchasing and installing a whole new boiler.

-At MDM Mechanical, we take great pride in providing top-quality boiler maintenance and repair services to our clients across Toronto and the GTA.
+At MDM Mechanical, we take great pride in providing top-quality boiler maintenance and repair services to our clients across Hamilton and surrounding areas.
 As a family-owned and operated business, we’re the very definition of friendly and reliable service that you can count on.
 Book your consultation today!